cimatosa/cplxfnc/README.md

 ## wrapped functions:

 * Hurwitz zeta function

+more to follow

 ## building the c++ code:

 The arb library needs to be installed.
 See http://arblib.org/setup.html for instructions.
-On Debian you may install `libflint-arb-dev`.
+On Debian you may install `libflint-arb-dev` (included since Debian 9 or Ubuntu 17.04).

 Then simply run the make script by typing

     cd ./cplxfnc_clib
+    ./configure
     make

 To install type `make install` (root permission).
 You also may run sanity checks: `make check`.